Articles of Association of Hong Kong Company

 Articles of Association in Hong Kong

-Every company needs an Article of Association.
-It is a legal document that the Hong Kong government requires you to have while incorporating a HK business
+Every company needs an Articles of Association.
+It is a legal document that the Hong Kong government requires you to have while incorporating a HK business.

 What is an article of association of a Hong Kong company?